remy/remysharp.com/public/drafts/my-decade-of-blogging.md

 Since it was WordPress, it meant that the first (and second) design was a free template from the generous Wordpress theme designers.
 I registered remysharp.com on 13-June 2005, with the first incarnation of this blog on September 1st 2006 (and no, I have no idea what I did with the domain for those missing 9 months..!).

+Below is the first visual version of my blog, and I recently added [the attic](/attic) to my blog showing off the designs and reasoning behind each update.

 ![My blog in 2007](/images/blog-200702-cropped.png)

 ## The best of my blog